jhsu802701/tutorial-docker-stretch/04-use_jekyll_image.md

 * Enter the command "jekyll -v".
 You'll get the error message "command not found".
 * Enter the command "exit".
 * Enter the command "sh reset.sh".
 * Enter the command "rbenv versions".
-Now you'll see the original (newer) version of Ruby for this Docker container.
+Now you'll see the original (newer) version(s) of Ruby for this Docker container.
 * Enter the command "ruby -v".
 Now you'll see the original (newer) version of Ruby for this Docker container.
 * Enter the command "jekyll -v".
 Now you'll see that Jekyll is back.

 ## Starting and Viewing the Jekyll Test App
 * Enter the command "sh test-jekyll.sh".
 This script automatically builds a quick test site.
-This runs the info.sh script, generates a new Jekyll project, and starts up the local server in your Docker container.
+This generates a new Jekyll project, and starts up the local server in your Docker container.
 * In the web browser in your desktop Linux, open the URL "localhost:4000".
 You should now see your new Jekyll project.

 ## Editing the Jekyll Test App